learning-zone/css-basics/README.md

   <li>Maple Syrup</li>
 </ul>
 ```
-**ID Selector**: This selector matches any HTML element that has an ID attribute with the same value as that of the selector.
+**iii) ID Selector**: This selector matches any HTML element that has an ID attribute with the same value as that of the selector.
 ```css
 #container {
    width: 960px;